ISKCON Temple, Delhi: World's Largest Sacred Book

 The Glory of India Vedic Cultural Centre holds the 'Astounding Bhagavad Gita,' the largest printed book of the major text of any world religion.
-The Italian printed 'Astounding Bhagavad Gita', which weighs 800 kg and measures over 2.8 metres, was unveiled by the Prime Minister of India Narendra Modi on 26 February 2019 in the presence of Tridandi Sannyasi Gopal Krishna Goswami and India's Culture Minister Dr. Mahesh Sharma.
+The Italian-printed 'Astounding Bhagavad Gita', which weighs 800 kg and measures over 2.8 metres, was unveiled by the Prime Minister of India Narendra Modi on 26 February 2019 in the presence of the Tridandi Sannyasi Gopal Krishna Goswami and India's Culture Minister Dr. Mahesh Sharma.